If your content is the foundation of your business website, the CMS is its backbone.

-The two most trusted CMS on the market are WordPress and HubSpot.
-So, what's the difference between the HubSpot CMS and WordPress?
+The two most trusted CMSes on the market are WordPress and HubSpot.
+So, what're the key differences in HubSpot CMS vs. WordPress?
 Which one is best for you?
 If you're considering creating, revamping, or migrating a business website, here are your top considerations:

 HubSpot CMS vs. WordPress for Your Website

 protocol 80 started out as a website design company.
 In the beginning, we strictly used an in-house platform called c80.
 Over time we shifted to using WordPress for every client.
-It was the best option available at the time, and it adequately met most small-to-medium business needs.
+At the time, it was the best content management system for small-to-medium businesses, and adequately met most needs.

 WordPress is great for independent website owners who want full control over their website and enjoy a large community network full of add-ons to power the functionality you want.